peterborisov/reporting/progress-reporting-task/README.md

 The application to displays a wizard-like UI, consisting of three pages:

 - Reports - list of available reports in table format.
 On every row is go to report details button.
-- Export Format - lists all the export formats.
+- Export Format - lists all the export formats for the selected report.
 - Result - downloads the selected report in the requested export format.

 ### Tech Stack